MitchelliJ/pigeon/docs/LOCAL_SETUP.md

 6. Go to **Certificates & secrets** → **Client secrets** → **New client
    secret**.
 Copy the secret **Value** (not the Secret ID) immediately — it's shown only once — into `MICROSOFT_CLIENT_SECRET`.
+7. Set `APP_BASE_URL=http://localhost:4321` in your root `.env` (it's also the dev default).
+It must match the origin in the redirect URI above, because Pigeon builds `redirect_uri` as `<APP_BASE_URL>/api/oauth/microsoft/callback`.
-7. Restart `pnpm dev` (and `pnpm dev:worker`) so the new env is picked up.
+8. Restart `pnpm dev` (and `pnpm dev:worker`) so the new env is picked up — the worker needs `MICROSOFT_CLIENT_*` too, to refresh access tokens during sync.
    The connect button appears in the "Add inbox" dialog once both keys are set.

+### Local dev caveat — keep everything on one origin

+The OAuth callback is a top-level redirect from Microsoft back to your app and is behind `requireAuth`, so the `pigeon_session` cookie must be sent on that redirect.
+That cookie is `SameSite=Lax` (and not `Secure` in dev), which works **only if login, the `/start` click, and the callback all share one origin**.

+So for local OAuth, leave `PUBLIC_API_BASE` **unset** (do not create a `frontend/.env` that sets it).
+With it empty the browser talks to `http://localhost:4321` for everything and Astro's dev proxy forwards `/api` → `:8788`, keeping the session cookie on a single origin (`:4321`) that matches `APP_BASE_URL` and the Azure redirect URI.
+If instead you point `PUBLIC_API_BASE` at `http://localhost:8788`, the browser and cookie live on `:8788`, so you must also set `APP_BASE_URL=http://localhost:8788` and register `http://localhost:8788/api/oauth/microsoft/callback` as the redirect URI — otherwise the callback lands on a different origin than the session cookie and fails with `?connected=error`.
+Using the proxy (`:4321` everywhere) is simpler and mirrors production, where the app and API are served from the same origin.

 The IMAP scope (`https://outlook.office.com/IMAP.AccessAsUser.All` plus `offline_access openid email`) is requested automatically by Pigeon — you do